tom--/precis/README.md

 In order to implement these, certain Unicode functionality is required that was absent in PHP before PHP 7.0 introduced [IntlChar](http://php.net/manual/en/class.intlchar.php).
-The package has two more classes as a stop-gap that may be useful for other purposes:
+The package has two more classes as a stop-gap.
+They may be useful for other purposes.

 - `CaseFold` provides static methods for: